HermanMartinus/justsketchme-frontend/_drafts/no-choice-but-to-stan-artist-interview-with-tessa-wessels.md

 ### **Tell us a bit about yourself and what you’re currently doing?**

-As a kid I spent most of my time painting - I used to paint on my walls and on massive rolls of cardboard that I would lug to school and back on the train.
+As a kid, I spent most of my time painting - I used to paint on my walls and on massive rolls of cardboard that I would lug to school and back on the train.
 There was a part of me that wanted to become a highfalutin artist in a big gallery like Anselm Kiefer but there was another part that just wanted to paint crocodiles real good.
 It was during my time at Stellenbosch University that the crocodiles won.
 I came across some concept artists online and went through this terrible cosmic realisation that I wasn’t nearly as good as I thought I was.
 Although that feeling never goes away, I’m much more comfortable with that fact these days.

-After my studies I was lucky enough to take a year to work on my portfolio while doing the concept art course at Friends of Design.
+After my studies, I was lucky enough to take a year to work on my portfolio while doing the concept art course at Friends of Design.
 It was during this year that my first few jobs came in.
 I’ve been working as a concept artist ever since!

 ### **What are your main inspirations and who are some artists you look up to?**

 Oh man, I lose my mind around reference books!
 Finding new techniques, shapes and compositions to inform your visual library is a wonderful feeling.
-The funny thing is that the best reference books often have nothing to do with concept art, you can find great reference for armour in a jewelry design handbooks just like you can reference weird-ass fashion catalogues for mech design.
+The funny thing is that the best reference books often have nothing to do with concept art, you can find a great reference for armour in a jewellery design handbooks just like you can reference weird-ass fashion catalogues for mech design.

 Liana Anatolevich and Sergey Kolesov were two of my first discoveries as an aspiring concept artist.
 It’s an enviable skill to tell a story in a painting - you can look at their work for hours and keep finding little bits of information.
 For the more industrial stuff, Christian Pearce and Alice Bruderer.
 Their ability to bring personality and functionality into their concepts is something I really aspire to.